Translation disclaimer (Translation disclaimer)

 Carers can support with personal care, help you to prepare meals and look after your home.

-These also provide social, leisure and employment opportunities to meet your outcomes and promote your wellbeing.
+• Social, leisure and employment opportunities to meet your outcomes and promote your well-being.

 Shared Lives.
 Provides focussed support in a range of home settings.
 This can be for a short time or longer period.
 We will work with you to match you to the carer who is best able to meet your needs.
 For more about this, please see: Adult placement schemes.